Administration - General Information

 8. St. John Chrysostom Oratorical Festival

-- Information about the St. John Chrysostom Oratorical Festival is available here.
+More information about the St. John Chrysostom Oratorical Festival is available in a separate page.

 9. Attendance Pins, Perfect Attendance And Honor Reward

-- A student will be given an Attendance Pin if he/she has 3 "net absences" or less.
+A student will be given an Attendance Pin if he/she has 3 absences or less.

-- A student will be given a pin and a special award if they have no absences without any make-up dates.
+A student will be given a pin and a special award if they have no absences.

 Honor Reward: To be eligible, a student must: